-The Company operates in three reportable segments.
+The Company has historically operated in three reportable segments.
 Operating segments are defined as components of an enterprise about which separate financial information is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and assessing performance.
 The Company's chief operating decision maker ("CODM"), its Chief Executive Officer, allocates resources and assesses performance based upon discrete financial information at the segment level.
 Substantially all of our long-lived assets are located in the United States.
+The Company divested its Protein Detection business in September 2021 (see Note 2).
+The Company has reported the historical results of the Protein Detection business as such discrete financial information evaluated by the CODM for the periods presented included the information for this legacy segment.